 Accelerated Resolution Therapy Can Be a Valuable Tool

 Complicated grief and PTSD share a few similarities, which may be a promising link for researchers and mental health professionals who are trying to help those struggling with loss.
 Conventional grief is typically treated with talk therapy, but this approach can take a long time to yield results for individuals who are experiencing complicated grief and/or symptoms of PTSD.

-Accelerated Resolution Therapy (also known as ART or ARTherapy) is a little-known treatment method that is designed to address PTSD and other mental disorders more successfully and in fewer sessions.
-ART borrows several different techniques from other psychotherapies to desensitize patients to the signs of physical distress that emerge when thoughts of a loved one’s death arise and help patients re-frame the past with the deceased in a more positive way.
+Accelerated Resolution Therapy (also known as ART or ARTherapy) is a little-known treatment method designed to address PTSD and other mental disorders more successfully and in fewer sessions.
+Developed by Laney Rosenzweig, LMFT, in 2008, ART borrows several different techniques from other psychotherapies to desensitize patients to the signs of physical distress that emerge when thoughts of a loved one’s death arise and to help patients re-frame the past with the deceased in a more positive way.

 How to Seek Treatment for Complicated Grief

-While ART has been proven effective for PTSD and many other mental disorders, research is still ongoing regarding its efficacy in those with complicated grief.
-Health researchers at the University of South Florida have received funding from the National Institute on Aging to conduct a two-year study to determine whether ART is useful for treating complicated grief in seniors.
+While ART has been proven effective for PTSD and many other mental health disorders, research is still ongoing regarding its efficacy in those with complicated grief.
+Health researchers at the University of South Florida have received funding from the National Institute on Aging to conduct a two-year study of ART’s effectiveness in treating complicated grief in seniors.

 If you or someone you know is interested in finding a certified ART therapist or learning more about this type of grief therapy, visit the non-profit ART International website.
 Even if ART does not sound like a good fit, it is still important to seek help throughout the grieving process.
 Hospice providers, therapists, religious organizations and support groups can provide valuable assistance in processing difficult emotions, resuming daily routines, accepting loss and connecting with peers who understand these unique challenges.